-Baku - cultural and political center of Azerbaijan
+Baku - cultural center of Azerbaijan

 Port City of Baku – Capital of Azerbaijan